iz3n/crm/README.md

 # CRM Contacts API - Performance Benchmarking Project

+> **Branch: `optimize_index`** - This branch implements **Index Optimization** strategy for improved database query performance.

 A high-performance Django REST API for managing customer contacts with comprehensive benchmarking tools to measure and optimize database query performance.
+This branch focuses on strategic database indexing to improve query execution times.

 ## 📋 Table of Contents